Where To Stay In Marseille: The Ultimate Neighborhood Guide

 Arrive in Marseille in the early morning, and you could find yourself stuck with your baggage for a good few hours.
 Many hotels in the city won't allow you to check in before midday, and many often won't let you into your room until much later than that.

 The last thing you'll want to be doing on the first day you stay in Marseille is keeping your bags company until 3 or 4 pm.
 The best thing to do with your belongings is to drop them at one of the Bounce luggage storage facilities in Marseille.
 They're easy to access, economical to hire, and safe as all Bounce luggage lockers are.
-They are also security tagged and fully insured.
 When you have to wait until after the siesta hour to receive a proper French hospitality welcome to your accommodation, it’s the best solution.

 Love discounts and traveling?